mohdshadink/sahay-sarthi/README.md

 Future updates may include AI-based suggestions, SMS notifications, and offline data collection for rural users.

 Feel free to submit PRs or suggest new features.

+## Future Plans

+- Integrate AI suggestions to recommend the best schemes automatically.
+- Enable offline data collection for farmers and other users without internet.
+- Send SMS notifications to users about suitable schemes using free APIs.
+- Collaborate with local government e-cafes like Akshaya in Kerala to help users apply.

 License
 MIT License © 2025